pocl/pocl/doc/sphinx/source/using.rst

  error,warning,general,memory,llvm,events,cache,locking,refcounts,timing,hsa,tce,cuda,vulkan,proxy,all.
  Note: setting POCL_DEBUG to 1 still works and equals error+warning+general.

-- **POCL_SIGUSR2_HANDLER**

- When set to 1 (default 0), pocl installs a SIGUSR2 handler that will print some debugging information.
-Currently it prints the count of live cl_* objects by type (buffers, events, etc).

 - **POCL_DEBUG_LLVM_PASSES**

  When set to 1, enables debug output from LLVM passes during optimization.